Friday, August 4, 2023

 Watt rallied his team from a 7-0 halftime deficit by throwing a touchdown pass in the third quarter.
 The pass, the second score of the day for the North, would prove to be the winning points in the 20-7 victory.

 Watt completed five of 10 passes for 41 yards and rushed eight times for 24 yards in the game, which was played in front of 5,862 spectators at Carmel High School in north suburban Indianapolis.
-Watt was named Most Valuable Player of both the North squad and of the game, which brings together star senior players of schools in all class levels of competition.
+Watt was named Most Valuable Player of both the North squad and of the game, which brings together star senior players in all class levels of competition.

 “It’s unbelievable.
 Words can’t describe it,” Watt told a reporter from the Lafayette Journal and Courier after the game.
 “I come from a small school, and you’d figure a 5A player would win these awards.
 I’m speechless.
 It’s a great feeling.”